Ashoka University: History

-Initial discussions leaned towards setting up an institute of engineering and technology that could match the reputation of leading institutions in the field such as MIT, the University of Pennsylvania and Stanford University.
+Initial discussions aimed to set up an institute of engineering and technology that could match the reputation of leading institutions in the field.
 Ashoka's founders signed a memorandum of understanding with the University of Pennsylvania School of Engineering and Applied Science.
 The founders' list named 22 people, including Ashok Trivedi, Dilip Shanghvi, Nirmal Jain, Sanjeev Bikhchandani and Jerry Rao.
-The list later grew to 46 and today it stands at 160 founders.
+The list later grew to 46.

-Ashoka expanded its focus to a liberal arts approach, providing instruction in the core sciences, social sciences, and the humanities.
-The decision was a result of both the industry demand as well as the desire to change the mindset of Indian students and parents.
+Ashoka later expanded its focus to provide education in the liberal arts, combining instruction in the natural sciences, social sciences, and the humanities.
 Trivedi fortified this decision by setting up the Trivedi Centre for Political Data (TCPD) in partnership with the University of Michigan.
 In 2020, Ashoka University established the Trivedi School of Biosciences with virologist Shahid Jameel as the first director of the centre.

 Campus

-Ashoka University's 25 acre main campus is in the Rajiv Gandhi Education City in Sonepat, Haryana.
-It was designed by the American design firm Perkins Eastman led by architect Aaron Schwarz.
+Ashoka University's 25 acre main campus is in the Rajiv Gandhi Education City in Sonipat, Haryana.
+It was designed by the American architecture firm Perkins Eastman.
 In September 2021, the foundation stone was laid for a new 27-acre campus in Sonipat, expected to be operational by 2027, which will double the university's student capacity.

 Governance

 Ashoka University is funded entirely by donations, with no hierarchies present in the founding group in terms of decision-making.
-The founders were drawn to the idea of a university where no single individual held sway but whose administration would be driven by the potential for social change based on critical inquiry, free from political pressure.
 In addition to the chancellor, vice-chancellor and deans, Ashoka is guided by an academic council of academics and scholars.
 The council sets the university's academic standard, advising on matters of curriculum, faculty hiring, and research.

 The first chancellor was Andre Beteille, who served from 2014.
 The first vice-chancellor was Rudrangshu Mukherjee.
 In 2017 Beteille resigned, to be replaced by Mukherjee, and Pratap Bhanu Mehta was appointed vice-chancellor from July 2017.
 Mehta resigned in July 2019 and was replaced by Malabika Sarkar.
 Sarkar stepped down on 1 January 2023 and was replaced by Somak Raychaudhury.

 Academics

 Undergraduate programme

-The admission procedure includes an application form, an on-spot essay, an interview, and an aptitude objective test.
-During the admission of students into Ashoka's UG programme, students are not required to declare their major and may experiment with their course preferences.
-Only after the third semester does the school require students to declare a major.
+Ashoka University offers a multidisciplinary Undergraduate Programme.
+Students are not expected to declare their Major until the middle of the second year.
+Students enrolled at Ashoka University can choose their Major and Minor from various interdisciplinary options.